 - You can create a bowl of herbed crème fraîche by combining some of it with some freshly chopped herbs (think dill, coriander, etc).
 This can work great as a dip for accompaniments and even on top of roasted veggies like carrots.

-- Try topping baked potatoes with the creme fraiche, like this Smoky Bacon Hasselback Potatoes!
+- Try topping baked potatoes with the creme fraiche, like these Smoky Bacon Hasselback Potatoes!

 - Also, dip your grilled cheese sandwiches into a dollop of creme fraiche, it’s delicious!